Development of Kowloon City Themed Walking Trail

 Website and Mobile Applications

-The official website of the walking trail not only publishes the latest project development news, event promotion and media reports, but also contains thematic stories about conservation, urban planning, shops, architecture, culture and history along the trail.
+The official website of the Walking Trail was officially launched in March 2019.
+It not only publishes the latest project development news, event promotion and media reports, but also contains thematic stories about conservation, urban planning, shops, architecture, culture and history along the trail.
+The page has accumulated more than 942,000 views by the end of 2024.

 Media interviews and reports